eser/stack/fp/README.md

 ### prependToObject(source, ...items)

-prepends new item(s) to an object.
+adds new item(s) to the beginning of an object without changing the original.

 ```js
 import { prependToObject } from "$cool/fp/prepend-to-object.ts";